-12 Quercus 7 was set up to enable the Council to invest in property on a commercial basis across a range of asset categories, ensuring a sustainable income for the Council.
+Quercus 7 was set up to enable the Council to invest in property on a commercial basis across a range of asset categories, ensuring a sustainable income for the Council.
 The company is able to invest in commercial properties outside of the district and hold residential property, which the Council is not allowed to do.

-- 13 The Council, which is also the Shareholder of the Company, wishes Quercus 7 to prioritise return on investment, whilst also recognising that as a public body there are sometimes wider considerations and sensitivities that the Council must consider. - 14 The investments adhere to the principles set out in the Property Investment Strategy. - 15 The Council as a whole holds the only share in the Company and has delegated its responsibility for overseeing the trading activities of the Company to a Trading Board, and the Leader of the Council has been nominated as the shareholder representative. - 16 In addition, strategic expenditure has been undertaken to secure longer term returns.
+- The Council, which is also the Shareholder of the Company, wishes Quercus 7 to prioritise return on investment, whilst also recognising that as a public body there are sometimes wider considerations and sensitivities that the Council must consider. - The investments adhere to the principles set out in the Property Investment Strategy. - The Council as a whole holds the only share in the Company and has delegated its responsibility for overseeing the trading activities of the Company to a Trading Board, and the Leader of the Council has been nominated as the shareholder representative. - The Quercus 7 Business Plan includes a £50,000 dividend payable to the Council annually from 2023/24. - In addition, strategic expenditure has been undertaken to secure longer term returns.
 These items are listed in the table below:

-Date Activity Total Cost £000 Feb 2015 Swanley Working Men's Club (including demolition) 1,393 Feb 2017 96 High Street, Sevenoaks (retail, office) and associated site 4,554 May 2017 Croft Road, Westerham (housing option) 50 Total 5,997
+Date Activity Total Cost £000 Feb 2015 Swanley Working Men's Club (including demolition) 1,393 Feb 2017 96 High Street, Sevenoaks (retail, office) and associated site 4,554 May 2017 Croft Road, Westerham (housing option) 589 Total 6,536